charlee2225/charlee2225.github.io/ball-launcher/README.md

 ## Key Features

-**Startup self-test:** Before arming, the system runs a three-point check — servo range sweep, camera availability, and flywheel GPIO validation.
+**Startup self-test:** Before arming, the system runs a three-point check: servo range sweep, camera availability, and flywheel GPIO validation.
 The system will not arm if any check fails.

 **Safety interlocks:** The flywheel only spins up once the target is locked within the deadband.
 A minimum lock hold time prevents premature firing on transient detections.